pengnam/BrainDump/MachineLearning/BayesianLearning.md

 ## Possible hypotheses to learn
 1. **maximum a posteriori hypothesis**: maximally probable hypothesis
 2. **maximum likelihood**: likelihood of data given hypothesis

+## Bayes Optimal Classifier
+Finding the most probable classification given the training data.

+## Gibbs

+Randomly selecting hypothesis based on existing prob distribution, then classifying based on that hypothesis.